mozilla/gecko-dev/browser/components/urlbar/docs/telemetry.rst

 ---------------------------

 The search engagement telemetry provided since Firefox 110 is is recorded using Glean events.
-Because of the data size, these events are collected only for a subset of the population, using the Glean Sampling feature.
 Please see the following documents for the details.

   - `Engagement`_ :
     It is defined as a completed action in urlbar, where a user picked one of